 Test all the lubricants on your skin first for potential irritation.
 Try the inside of your elbow or another spot where the skin is delicate.

 - Hormone Therapy

 If you are all lubed up and still have no relief time to talk about hormone therapy.
 There are two main types:

 Local Estrogen Therapy (LET) is estrogen applied directly to vaginal tissues, so it goes directly to the affected area with minimal absorption of estrogen into the bloodstream.
 LET is available in creams, a ring (def not jeweled), and a tablet.

-In addition, there is a drug approved by the FDA whose active ingredient is DHEA.
-This is, also, vaginally administered.
+In addition, there is a vaginal tablet approved by the FDA whose active ingredient is DHEA.

 Systemic Hormone Therapy allows estrogen to circulate throughout the bloodstream to all parts of the body.
 It’s available in many forms: a pill, injection, patch, gel, and spray.
 Systemic HT is most often prescribed for multiple whole-body symptoms of menopause, including night sweats, hot flashes, and others.